rustamhsv/url-shortener/README.md

 The application is deployed to heroku for testing.

-### System Architecture
+## System Architecture

-Below is Database design for our application.
+Below is Database design for the application.

 ![image](https://user-images.githubusercontent.com/75800756/173936182-f8a7642a-c99e-40be-8ac0-ff8497560d94.png)

 URL table stores long URL, short URL, and user who converted long URL to short one.

-**Base62 conversion** was used as a hash algorithm for URL Shortener.Base conversion helps to convert the same number between its different number representation systems.
+**Base62 conversion** was used as a hash algorithm for URL Shortener.
+Base conversion helps to convert the same number between its different number representation systems.
 Base 62 conversion is used as there are 62 possible characters for hashValue.